-- Always have two persons in the boat, one at the controls and one continuously look at the skier. - Anyone who water skis must know how to swim. - Insist that skiers wear approved personal flotation devices (PFD's) - Ski only in daylight when visibility is good. - Never drive boat directly behind a water skier.
+- Always have two persons in the boat, one at the controls and one who can easily and continuously look at the skier. - Insist that anyone who water skis must know how to swim. - Insist that skiers wear approved Personal Flotation Devices (PFD's) - Ski only in daylight when visibility is good. - Never drive the boat directly behind a water skier.
 At 22 knots (25 MPH), it takes only 5 seconds to overtake a fallen skier who was 60 meters (200 feet) in front. - Ski only in areas where skiing is permitted. - Observe local restrictions on towline length. - Learn the signals to communicate with a skier.
-The skier is to control the boat through hand signals (see Figure 1.13.1). - This vessel handles differently while towing a skier; carefully learn the difference.
+The skier is to control the boat through hand signals (see Figure 1.13.1). - This vessel will handle differently while towing a skier.
+Experiment carefully to learn the difference.
 Skiers may start from the shore or dock, if boat traffic allows.
 When returning, pick up skiers from water.
-Do not ski back to shore or dock. - Give immediate attention to fallen skiers. - Keep a downed skier in sight and on the operator's side of the boat when approaching the skier.
-Never back up to person in the water.
+Do not ski back to shore or dock. - Give immediate attention to fallen skiers.

-- Turn off engine before picking up skier. - If the skier suddenly releases tow rope, it can backlash into cockpit.
-Spotters watching the skier must be aware of this fact and be prepared to take appropriate action to avoid injury.
+- Keep a downed skier in sight and on the operator's side of the boat when approaching the skier.
+Never back up to person in the water. - Turn off engine before picking up skier. - If the skier suddenly releases the tow rope, it can backlash into cockpit.
+Spotters who are watching the skier must be aware of this fact and be prepared to take appropriate action to avoid injury.